alex-tomin/Tomin.TotalCmd.AzureBlob/README.md

 Known issues
 ---------------
-- 64 but not supported (cannot compile)
+- 64 bit not supported (cannot compile)
 - whitespaces in folder and file names

 Credits